Why the 1980s Alpha Hero & Romance Power Couples Dominated?

 Iconic Authors Who Defined the 1980s Alpha Hero

-• Charlotte Lamb: Wrote over 100 category romances, with emotionally repressed men and heroines who cracked them wide open.
+Charlotte Lamb: Wrote over 100 category romances, pretty much all with emotionally repressed men and the heroines that took them down.

-• Sandra Brown: Started in hot mess alpha territory before pivoting to romantic suspense.
+Sandra Brown: Started deep in hot mess alpha romance territy before pivoting to romantic suspense where she thrives today.

-• Judith McNaught: Known for Whitney, My Love, the blueprint for the controlling but obsessed historical alpha.
+Judith McNaught: Known for books like Whitney, My Love, the blueprint for the controlling but obsessed historical alpha.

-• Johanna Lindsey: Gave us full-blown 80s melodrama with books like Tender is the Storm.
+Johanna Lindsey: Gave us full-blown 80s melodrama with books like Tender is the Storm.
+We discussed this one for our bodice ripper book club if you want to hear our thoughts.

 If You Want the 1980s Alpha Hero Vibe, Start Here